Lords of the Realm II: Reception

+According to review aggregator website Metacritic, Lords of the Realm II received "generally favorable" reviews.

 Sales

 In the United States, Lords of the Realm II debuted in 16th place on PC Data's computer game sales rankings for December 1996.
-It rose to #9 in January, and it remained in the firm's top 20 for another two months, before dropping out in April.
+It rose to #9 in January, and it remained in the top 20 for another two months, before dropping out in April.
 Returning to the top 20 in May and June, Lords of the Realm II became the 14th-best-selling computer game in the United States during 1997's first half.
 It exited PC Data's monthly top 20 after a placement of 19th in July.
 By November, global sales of Lords of the Realm II had surpassed 350,000 copies.

-Lords of the Realm II went on to be the 19th-biggest computer game seller of 1998, with 245,324 in sales and $2.99 million in revenues.
+Lords of the Realm II was the 19th-biggest selling computer game of 1998, with 245,324 in sales and $2.99 million in revenues.
 Its total sales ultimately reached 2.5 million copies worldwide.

-Critical reviews

-Tim Soete of GameSpot called Lords of the Realm II "a challenging and entertaining experience for strategy enthusiasts."
-However, he opined that the game was overambitious in its real-time combat aspect, with troops that are difficult to maneuver and battlefields that tend to become overcrowded.
-A Next Generation critic found it "simply an outstanding upgrade and improvement over the already excellent original."
-He particularly emphasized the realistic economic model, such as the fact that building an army requires drafting peasants from the population, with a resultant drop in village morale, whereas in most such games armies are built from a separate and unlimited stock of potential soldiers.
-Like Soete, he saw problems in the combat, such as the enemy AI's ineptitude at siege warfare, but deemed them minor issues.

-Sequels
+Legacy

-Lords of the Realm II: Siege Pack (released June 13, 1997) is an expansion pack consisting of new combat scenarios and additional maps.
+Lords of the Realm II: Siege Pack (released June 13, 1997) is an expansion pack with new combat scenarios and additional maps.
 It was followed by a spin-off, Lords of Magic, and a sequel, Lords of the Realm III.